flowroute/flowroute-sdk-v3-python/README.md

 ### Number Management

-The Flowroute Python library v3  allows you to make HTTP requests to the `numbers` resource of Flowroute API v2: `https://api.flowroute.com/v2/numbers`
+The Flowroute Python Library v3  allows you to make HTTP requests to the `numbers` resource of Flowroute API v2: `https://api.flowroute.com/v2/numbers`.

+All of the number management methods are encapsulated in `number_route_message_demo.py`.

 #### list\_available\_area\_codes()